stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 In this chapter we:

-- Created new vertex domain objects and the vertex buffer object to transfer the triangle 'model' from the application to the hardware.
+- Created new domain objects to define the triangle vertices.

+- Implemented the vertex buffer object to transfer the data from the application to the hardware.

 - Completed the builder for the vertex input pipeline stage.

-- Implemented a first-cut memory allocator.

 The API methods in this chapter are defined in the `VulkanLibraryBuffer` JNA interface.